TechnoAP

 The first factor is A/D conversion.
 In order to accurately sample the preamplifier's rise time of tens to hundreds of nanoseconds, a conversion frequency of 50M to 100Msps is required.
 Additionally, when performing spectrum analysis with 16k channels, a resolution of 14 to 16 bits is necessary.

-In the qualitative analysis of spectra, the linearity of peak positions is very important, so the integral nonlinearity must be as good as possible.
-It is also very important to have good differential nonlinearity in order to obtain a smooth spectrum with few statistical errors.
+In the qualitative analysis of spectra, the linearity is very important, so the integral nonlinearity must be as good as possible.
+It is also very important to have good differential nonlinearity in order to obtain a smooth spectrum with few errors.

 Since the recurrence formula is a numerical calculation, no deterioration occurs, so the accuracy of A/D conversion and the BLR algorithm are major factors that determine the performance of the DSP.
 DSP has various features, and I will continue to introduce them in the future, but that's all for now.